 During 2020, the Company entered into a series of interest rate swap agreements ("IRS") to effectively convert a portion of its debt under the New Ultraco Debt Facility excluding any amounts outstanding under the revolving credit facility as well as any new term loan borrowings from a floating to a fixed-rate basis.
 The IRS was designated and qualified as a cash flow hedge.
 The Company uses the IRS for the management of interest rate risk exposure, as the IRS effectively converts a portion of the Company's debt from a floating to a fixed rate.
 The IRS is an agreement between the Company and counterparties to pay, in the future, a fixed-rate payment in exchange for the counterparties paying the Company a variable payment.
 The amount of the net payment obligation is based on the notional amount of the IRS and the prevailing market interest rates.
-The Company may terminate the IRS prior to their expiration dates, at which point a realized gain or loss would be recognized.
-The value of the Company's commitment would increase or decrease based primarily on the extent to which interest rates move against the rate fixed for each swap.
+The Company may terminate the IRS prior to their expiration dates, at which point a realized gain or loss may be recognized, or may be amortized over the original life of the IRS if the hedged debt remains outstanding.
+The value of the Company's commitment would increase or decrease based primarily on the extent to which interest rates move away from the rate fixed for each swap.